saucelabs-training/automation-best-practices/testing-for-charity/my-react-app/TESTING-REACT.md

 ### Run the component test

-> Cypress doesn't support component tests yet.
-So we need to use other libraries.

-* Stop Cypress server
+1. Stop all servers
-* In your current directory (my-react-app), execute `npm run test`.
+2. In your current directory (my-react-app), execute `npm run test`.
-  * The tests should pass, even though our app isn't running.
+3. The tests should pass, even though our app isn't running.

 💡 'p' to filter tests down to a specific file

 💡 'o' to run tests only in the changed files

 ---